clebergnu/avocado/docs/source/quickstart/index.rst

   outputs job information, similarly to the xunit output plugin.

 * **TAP**: Provides the basic TAP (`Test Anything Protocol`_) results, currently in v12.
-Unlike most existing Avocado machine readable outputs this one is streamlined (per test results).
+Unlike most other existing Avocado machine readable outputs, this one is streamed as the job progresses and tests complete.

 .. note:: You can see the results of the latest job inside the folder ``$HOME/avocado/job-results/latest/``.
 You can also specify at the command line